 You’re welcome.
 We have some common friends.
 Jack Borne was on this podcast on episode 197 and Julie Cannes.

 Michael Maidens (02:36):

-I’ve know Julie for a long time.
-We created a documentary together and Jack, I think we almost talk everyday.
-We work on some projects together and we talk a lot of kitesurfing deal.
+I’ve known Julie for a long time.
+We created a documentary together and Jack, I think we almost talk every day.
+We work on some projects together and we talk a lot about kitesurfing.